Anzac Bridge

-The Anzac Bridge is an eight-lane cable-stayed bridge that carries the Western Distributor (A4) across Johnstons Bay between Pyrmont and Glebe Island (part of the suburb of Rozelle), on the western fringe of the Sydney central business district, New South Wales, Australia.
+The Anzac Bridge is an eight-lane cable-stayed bridge that carries the Western Distributor (A4) across Johnstons Bay between Pyrmont and Glebe Island (part of the suburb of Rozelle, New South Wales), on the western fringe of the Sydney central business district, New South Wales, Australia.
 The bridge forms part of the road network leading from the central business district, the Sydney Harbour Bridge, and Cross City Tunnel to the Inner West and Northern Suburbs.

 History

 Glebe Island bridges

 There were two bridges over Johnstons Bay before the construction of the Anzac Bridge.

 The first bridge was constructed as part of a project to move the abattoirs out of central Sydney, and to construct public abattoirs at Glebe Island.
 The first pile of the original bridge was driven in October 1860.
 The bridge was opened in 1862 and was a timber beam bridge 1045 ft 5 in long and 28 ft wide with a 40 ft swing section on the eastern side.
 It replaced a double steam punt crossing.

 The second Glebe Island Bridge was an electrically operated swing bridge opened in 1903, the year after the opening of the new Pyrmont Bridge over Sydney's Darling Harbour, which has a similar design.
 The bridge was designed by Percy Allan of the New South Wales Public Works Department who also designed the Pyrmont Bridge.
 Delays due to increasing traffic, which were exacerbated by having to close a major arterial road to allow the movement of shipping into Blackwattle Bay, led to the construction of the present-day Anzac Bridge.
 The 1903 bridge is still standing, but there is no access to pedestrians or vehicular traffic.